 This post may contain affiliate links.
 The Review Wire may collect a share of sales if you decide to shop from them.
 Please see my full disclosure policy for details.

 Baby Chomper’s Bath Time by Jeff Minich

 One day, baby Chomper escapes from home and gets muddy and stinky beyond belief.
-He rolls in the mud, takes a dive in the trash, and even gets sprayed by a very stinky skunk.
+He rolls in the mud, dives in the trash, and even gets sprayed by a stinky skunk.
 After returning home, he finds that it’s his least favorite time of all: BATH TIME!
 With nowhere else to go, Chomper realizes that bath time can be one of the most fun times of all!
 He imagines himself diving into the deep blue sea, being the captain of his own ship, and surfing to a faraway shore.

 Baby Chomper’s Bath Time is a playful story that encourages children to see the bright side of every situation.

 Interview with Jeff Minich